rocky-linux/documentation/docs/books/learning_ansible/06-large-scale-infrastructure.md

          hostname2.yml
 ```

-If the targeted node is `hostname1` of `group1`, then the variables contained in the `hostname1.yml` and `group1.yml` files will be automatically loaded.
-It's a nice way so store all the data for all your roles in the same place.
+If the targeted node is `hostname1` of `group1`, the variables contained in the `hostname1.yml` and `group1.yml` files will be automatically loaded.
+It's a nice way to store all the data for all your roles in the same place.

 In this way, the inventory file of your server becomes its identity card.
 It contains all the variables that differ from the default variables for your server.

-From this point of view of centralization of variables, it becomes essential to organize the naming of its variables in the roles by prefixing them, for example, with the name of the role.
+From the point of view of centralization of variables, it becomes essential to organize the naming of its variables in the roles by prefixing them, for example, with the name of the role.
 It is also recommended to use flat variable names rather than dictionaries.

-For example, if you want to variabilize the `PermitRootLogin` value in the `sshd_config` file, a good variable name could be `sshd_config_permitrootlogin` (instead of `sshd.config.permitrootlogin` which could also be a less better option but still a good one).
+For example, if you want to make the `PermitRootLogin` value in the `sshd_config` file a variable, a good variable name could be `sshd_config_permitrootlogin` (instead of `sshd.config.permitrootlogin` which could also be a good variable name).

-## About ansible tags
+## About Ansible tags

-The use of ansible tags allows you to execute or skip a part of the tasks in your code.
+The use of Ansible tags allows you to execute or skip a part of the tasks in your code.

 !!!
 Note
     More information can be [found here](https://docs.ansible.com/ansible/latest/user_guide/playbooks_tags.html)